-Today the US Treasury Department has designated as global terrorists five men based in Afghanistan and Pakistan who are linked to al Qaeda as well as to various other terror groups, including the Taliban and its subgroup, the Haqqani Network, the Islamic Movement of Uzbekistan, Jaish-e-Mohammed, and Harkat-ul-Jihad-al-Islami.
+Today the US Treasury Department has designated as global terrorists five men based in Afghanistan and Pakistan who are linked to al Qaeda as well as to various other terror groups, including the Taliban and its subgroup, the Haqqani Network, the Islamic Movement of Uzbekistan, Jaish-e-Mohammed, and Harakat-ul-Jihad-al-Islami.

-Treasury identified the terrorist commanders as Hajji Faizullah Khan Noorzai, a Taliban and al Qaeda financier and trainer; Hajji Malik Noorzai, a Taliban financier; Abdur Rehman, a Taliban and al Qaeda facilitator who also served as a commander in both the Jaish-e-Mohammed and the Harkat-ul-Jihad-al-Islami; Abdul Aziz Abbasin, a Haqqani Network leader; and Fazal Rahim, an Islamic Movement of Uzbekistan and al Qaeda trainer and financial facilitator.
+Treasury identified the terrorist commanders as Hajji Faizullah Khan Noorzai, a Taliban and al Qaeda financier and trainer; Hajji Malik Noorzai, a Taliban financier; Abdur Rehman, a Taliban and al Qaeda facilitator who also served as a commander in both the Jaish-e-Mohammed and the Harakat-ul-Jihad-al-Islami; Abdul Aziz Abbasin, a Haqqani Network leader; and Fazal Rahim, an Islamic Movement of Uzbekistan and al Qaeda trainer and financial facilitator.